amirxhamza/ui.wiki.vulnproof/docs/Authentication/MFA/Types.md

 #Types of Authentication Factors

 This section covers the different types of authentication factors that are available and their security considerations.
-Each type if divided into the following categories:
+Each type is divided into the following categories:

 | Factor Definition  | Types                                                 | Example                                                                                                                                                                                                                                                                                  |
 | ------------------ | ----------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |